 Secure Your Seat

-- On-demand access to all 8 pre-recorded lectures in the Decolonizing Therapy for Black Folk Training for 10 months (valued at $1,000)
+- On-demand access to all 8 pre-recorded lectures in the Decolonizing Therapy for Black Folk Training for 3 months beginning January 1, 2023

-- 12 Month Membership in the Therapy That Liberates Learning Community (valued at $900)
+- 4 Month Membership in the Therapy That Liberates Learning Community

 - Eligible for 13 Category II Continuing Education Units sponsored by the University of Maryland, School of Social Work, Office of Continuing Professional Education (additional fee, see below for details)